 If you are not arriving in Croatia by car, you can take a bus from any major Croatian city.

-When I arrived there, I left my car just near the ferry port.
-It is the most convenient place to leave a car because the old city is just nearby, approximately 2 minutes of walking distance.
-The parking price was 6 kuna (0.9 euro) per hour.
+When I arrived in the town, I left my car just near the ferry port.
+It is the most convenient place to park because the old town is just nearby, approximately 2 minutes of walking distance away.

-Zadar old city
+Zadar old town history

 Next thing that took my attention was a significant number of sacral buildings.
 First of them was the Church of St. Chrysogonus from Romanesque age.
 Unfortunately, there was no chance to see the church from inside.
 Here is what was written on the panel about the church: